-You'll notice that some apps can be deleted and others can only be removed.
+As you can see from the screenshot above, while some apps can be deleted, others can only be removed.
 It turns out that Apple isn't really letting you delete the app in its entirety, although you should gain back some storage space as associated data will be lost.

 Which preinstalled Apple apps can be deleted in iOS 10?

 - Find My Friends